 Saving for College: 5 Costly Mistakes to Avoid

-Opening a college savings account is a smart way to invest in the education of a family member, a friend or even yourself that often comes with tax benefits.
+Opening a college savings account is a smart way to invest in the education of a family member, a friend, or even yourself—and it often comes with tax benefits.

-529 college savings plans are excellent options: These investment vehicles were primarily designed to cover higher-education expenses with tax-deferred growth and the potential for tax-free qualified distributions.
+A popular option is a 529 college savings plan.
+This investment vehicle was primarily designed to cover higher-education expenses with tax-deferred growth and the potential for tax-free qualified distributions.
 Almost all states and the District of Columbia offer some type of 529 plan.
 Although you’re not restricted to your own state’s plan, you should always consider the tax benefits provided by your state before investing in another’s.

-529 plans don’t guarantee that you’ll save enough to pay for tuition by the time the first bill comes due.
-They still require careful management between the time you set them up and when you begin to pay tuition.
-You’ll need to determine your contribution rate (if you haven’t calculated the monthly figure yet, use ) and how to invest your contributions.
-(This is also the case for pre-paid tuition 529 plans, while they offer certain guarantees to keep up with the cost of tuition, you still have to make sure you’re saving enough to cover other expenses.)
+A 529 plan doesn’t guarantee that you’ll save enough to pay for tuition by the time the first bill comes due.
+It still requires careful management, such as determining your contribution rate and how to invest your contributions, between the time you set it up and when you begin to pay tuition.
+(This is also the case for pre-paid tuition 529 plans.
+While they offer certain guarantees to keep up with the cost of tuition, you still have to save enough to cover other expenses.)

 You can help improve the benefits you receive from investing in a 529 plan by avoiding these five common mistakes.